State v. J.A. – First Degree Rape

-“Trafficking” refers to illegal sale or distribution of contraband such as guns, explosives and illegal drugs.
+“Trafficking” refers to the illegal sale or distribution of contraband such as guns, explosives and illegal drugs.
 It can also refer to human trafficking – that is, buying, selling or trading people, often for purposes of sexual exploitation.

 Learn more about federal trafficking charges:

 A person implicated in a drug trafficking crime may face multiple charges: possession, manufacture, distribution, possession with intent to distribute, and conspiracy, to name a few.
-These charges center on the illegal distribution, delivery and importation of controlled substances.
+These charges center on the illegal distribution, delivery, and importation of controlled substances.

 Illegal drugs commonly involved in trafficking cases include:

 Federal drug offenses – including trafficking and trafficking-related charges – are outlined in the Controlled Substances Act:

 All drug trafficking charges have the potential for harsh penalties.
 These charges are felonies, which means they can land you behind bars for years or even decades in federal prison.